Toward Precision Helicity PDFs from Global DIS and SIDIS Fits with Projected EIC Measurements: Results

 \subsubsection{EIC at \texorpdfstring{$5 \times 41$}{5x41}~GeV$^2$}

 We first assess the impact of adding the $5 \times41 ~\mathrm{GeV}^2$ EIC pseudodata.
 Figure~\ref{fig:compare_z_28GeV_Z01_Z02} compares representative polarized PDFs at $Q=10~\mathrm{GeV}$ obtained with two alternative selections, $z_{\min}>0.1$ and $z_{\min}>0.2$.
 We adopt, however, a minimal and representative set of distributions that best illustrate the physics impact of the EIC SIDIS pseudodata, namely the sea-quark--focused presentation, by showing $\Delta \bar u(x)$, $\Delta d(x)$, and $\Delta s(x)$ (or alternatively $\Delta\bar s(x)$), While the central values are broadly consistent between the two choices, the more conservative cut $z_{\min}>0.2$ typically leads to a tighter and smoother determination in the kinematic region populated most densely by the EIC pseudodata, and it is therefore adopted as the default.
+The fact that the $z_{\min}>0.2$ selection can yield smaller PDF uncertainties than the looser cut $z_{\min}>0.1$ reflects the fact that, in a global SIDIS fit, more pseudodata points do not automatically imply a stronger effective constraint.
+The lower-$z$ region is theoretically less clean and more sensitive to residual hadronization effects and to the present level of fragmentation function uncertainties, since SIDIS asymmetries depend explicitly on both helicity PDFs and FFs.
+Consequently, the additional bins included for $z_{\min}>0.1$ may carry weaker or less stable constraining power, which can broaden the spread of fitted replicas.

-The most visible impact is observed for sea-quark distributions that are primarily constrained by SIDIS, and for the gluon distribution at small $x$, reflecting the combination of SIDIS flavor tagging and the extended evolution lever arm provided by EIC kinematics.
+As can be seen from Fig.~\ref{fig:compare_z_28GeV_Z01_Z02}, the most visible impact is observed for sea-quark distributions that are primarily constrained by SIDIS, and for the gluon distribution at small $x$, reflecting the combination of SIDIS flavor tagging and the extended evolution lever arm provided by EIC kinematics.

 From a physics standpoint, these trends follow from two EIC features.
 The extended $(x,Q^2)$ lever arm improves sensitivity to $\Delta g(x,Q^2)$ through scaling violations in NLO evolution, while charge separation in SIDIS improves the disentangling of sea flavor: pion channels are especially effective for $\Delta\bar u$ and $\Delta\bar d$, whereas kaon channels enhance sensitivity to $\Delta s$ (and $\Delta\bar s$), subject to the FF dependence.
 A more systematic propagation of FF uncertainties is therefore a natural direction for future work.